JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - The feed should change #DONE
 - It is not scrolling #DONE
 - Create endpoint to fetch 3 users #DONE
-- The endpoint is returning 3 users even if I search for gibberish
+- The endpoint is returning 3 users even if I search for gibberish #DONE
 - Create endpoint to fetch infinite users
 - For the profiles show 3 profiles and a show more tab, for posts, this should be only for the top selector #DONE
 - Loading spinner should only show for the user being followed #DONE